tlemenestrel/NSW-MLCI/README.md

 # Repository Name

 ## Overview
-This repository contains R scripts for preparing data, estimating propensity scores, and computing average causal effects (ACE) and area under the curve (AUC) for statistical models.
+This repository contains R scripts for preparing data, estimating propensity scores, and computing average causal effects (ACE) and area under the curve (AUC) for the National Supported Work dataset.
 The scripts are part of a workflow for causal inference analysis in observational studies.

 ## Files and Directories